nickthorpe71/express-boilerplate/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+## Cloning
+After cloning from github:

+rm -rf .git && git init
+Now you have no previous commits in the test-project for a fresh git project.

+Now install the npm dependencies npm install.

+Move the example environment file by running mv example.env .env.

+The final step would be to open the new project in your editor and edit the package.json:

+  {
+-   "name": "express-boilerplate",
++   "name": "test-project",
+    "version": "0.0.1",